stele95/LinVAM/README.md

 <details>
 <summary>Steam Deck</summary>

-After setting up profiles in the GUI app, you can add ``linvamrun --use-keyboard --use-mouse --profile='Profile name' -- %command%`` to the game launch options for starting the console app for listening when opening games.
+After setting up profiles in the GUI app, you can add ``linvamrun --profile='Profile name' -- %command%`` to the game launch options for starting the console app for listening when opening games.

 You can also use ``--language='languageName'`` for specifying a language.
 If ``--language`` argument is not used, app defaults to language selected in the GUI app.